Yi Sang: Jebi and Guinhoe

 In 1933, Yi began coughing up blood due to tuberculosis, which forced him to quit his work as a public official.
 He opened a coffee house, Jebi, where he interacted with other writers and artists.

-In 1934, Yi joined the Guinhoe, a literary organization formed on August 26, 1933, to pursue pure literature, as opposed to the KAPF (Korea Artista Proleta Federacio), an organization that pursued proletarian literature.
+In 1934, Yi joined the Guinhoe, a literary organization formed on August 26, 1933, to pursue pure literature, as opposed to the Korean Artists’ Proletarian Federation (Korea Artista Proleta Federacio; KAPF), an organization that pursued proletarian literature.
 The group recruited individuals associated with the cultural departments of daily newspapers, aiming for members who could withstand criticism from the KAPF.
 Mentioned individuals included Lee Tae-jun, Lee Moo-young, and Kim Ki-rim.
 To show its character as a literary circle, famous writers at the time such as Lee Hyo-seok, Jung Ji-yong, and Yoo Chi-jin joined the Guinhoe.
 However, although two individuals closely associated with the KAPF had established the Guinhoe to counter KAPF, the group's character gradually solidified into that of a simple social gathering.
 As a result, many of the early members of the group, including Kim Yoo-young, Lee Jong-myung, Lee Moo-young, and Lee Hyo-seok, withdrew.
 Park Tae-won and Yi Sang filled their vacancies.
 The Guinhoe then began to take on a direction different from its initial purpose.
 The increase in members with academic backgrounds, particularly those majoring in English literature, suggests that these individuals began to emerge as a force in Korean literature.

 In 1935, Yi had to close the Jebi due to financial difficulties, and he broke up with Geumhong.
 Cafe Tsuru and Coffee Shop 69 in Insa-dong were opened and transferred, and after managing Coffee Shop Mugi in Myeong-dong, he healed in Seongcheon and Incheon right after he closed it.
 He then moved back to his family’s shack settlement beneath Beontigo-gae in Sindang-ri—a slum he later dubbed “the paulownia-hill ghetto”—where extreme poverty, recurring tuberculosis, and a slum fire that destroyed some thirty homes on 31 January 1936 formed the bleak backdrop for his next poems.